There’s a good chance that you’re about to lose money.

 You have the right to dispute and challenge the amount they offered for your totaled car.But you’re going to need industry knowledge, documentation, and support to convince an insurance company to increase your settlement offer.

 Our total loss appraisal service can help you maximize your insurance settlement.

 Start by requesting a free claim review.

-Attach a copy of the insurance company total loss value report when you submit the form.
+Attach a copy of the insurance company total loss value report when you submit a free estimate form.